thomas-lehericy/Hanabi-discard/Strategies.md

 ## Special trash

+Discussed in more details in the issue "Special trash".

 Ex: Cathy has exactly one non-play-hinted playable card, which is in slot x.
 Alice gives a trash clue.
 * Bob then knows for certain he has a trash card in slot x.
 This card is now a known trash card for everyone but Cathy.
 Since Cathy does not know that Bob knows it is a trash card, she would interpret a discard of this card as a play clue on her.
+* This trash card is now a "special trash", with target Cathy.
+* As soon as Cathy plays her card, seeing the history of the game, she will be able to deduce that Bob has a special trash with her as target.
+This way, information symmetry is restored, and the team now has a very special card to play with.

+Special trash can be very common, and a lot of strategies could be enabled by them.
-* A very daring Bob could use this information asymetry to his advantage - since the players other than Cathy will not interpret a discard of this trash card as a play hint, he now has a play clue that ONLY affects Cathy, and may be subsequently used to trigger finesses.
+* If Cathy pretends not to know about the special trash, then only Cathy will interpret a discard of this trash card as a play hint.
+Bob now has a play clue that ONLY affects Cathy, and may be for example trigger finesses much more conveniently.
-* Otherwise, it is often safer to discard the trash card immediately, especially if Cathy might discard the card in her slot x.
-* This "special trash" becomes a normal known trash once Cathy becomes certain that Bob knows it is trash.
-* If Bob decides not to discard the card, the other players MAY play-hint Cathy’s slot x (to allow Bob to keep his special trash) or, if they decide that Bob’s daring is too much, they MAY decide to let Bob give the clue anyway.
-They can also trash-clue Bob’s special trash card.
+* Players could agree that special trash does not expire when it is revealed as "known trash" by a trash clue.

 ## Finesses and bluffs